Transit Master Plan (TMP)

 The study encompassed the examination of possible service improvements such as:

-frequency, and schedule reliability;
+Frequency and schedule reliability

-possible fare strategies, such as reductions in fares, electronic fares, free transit on smog days, and fare reductions on weekends;
+Possible fare strategies, such as reductions in fares, electronic fares, free transit on smog days, and fare reductions on weekends

-A potential for interlining some trips could result in a reduction of GHG by eliminating the need for two vehicles providing service in the same area.
+A potential for interlining some trips could result in a reduction of greenhouse gases by eliminating the need for two vehicles providing service in the same area.

-Further, an important component of the plan will be to provide a systematic approach for the possible service expansion to the neighbouring municipalities of LaSalle, Amherstburg and/or Tecumseh and Lakeshore to provide a regional transit system.
+Further, an important component of the plan will be to provide a systematic approach for potential service expansion to neighbouring municipalities of LaSalle, Amherstburg, and/or Tecumseh and Lakeshore to provide a regional transit system.

-Expected deliverables in several major areas:
+Expected outcomes in several major areas include:

-- Transportation demand strategies;
+- Transportation demand strategies

-- Environmental and economic performance goals;
+- Environmental and economic performance goals

-- Strategic action plan and business plan;
+- A strategic action plan and a business plan

-- Strategies to provide a regional transit system;
+- Strategies to provide a regional transit system

 3700 North Service Road East